University of Leeds accommodation: Oxley Residences

+The main building Oxley House was built in 1861 in Gothic revival style for banker Henry Oxley, and then called Weetwood Villa (later The Elms).
+In 1921 it became Oxley Hall, a hall for women students.
+Other modern blocks were added.
+The residences were sold by Leeds University for £16.1 million in 2016, and are now run as private student housing by Allied Students.

 Sadler Hall

 In the 1960s and 1970s, under the stewardship of Ernest Kirkby, Sadler Hall, one of the smallest of the university's halls of residence, gained a reputation for folk music and for sword-dancing.
 In the mid-1980s, a group of undergraduates allegedly started the planned demolition of the building by kicking down the Table Tennis Hut.
 The Hall was demolished and has been replaced by a small housing estate (centred on Sadler Way, LS16 8NL).
 The Lodge remains standing on Church Lane.

 Shimmin

 Shimmin was a residence hall on the top floor of the Social Sciences building at the University of Leeds.
 It was able to house 40 students and had bathroom and kitchen facilities shared between each flat with each flat housing around 6 students.
 Historically, Shimmin was used to house female students but it closed in January 2008.

 St Marks Residences (old buildings)

 The St. Marks Residences was a 2-minute walk from the Houldsworth Engineering building of Leeds University, close to Woodhouse Moor.
 It was demolished in 2012 and has now been replaced by new buildings.